 - The Three Fund Portfolio – Keep it simple

 - Monthly personal finance routine – 11 things I do each month

 Do you agree with this list ?
 Which post did you prefer ?

 Next month should be a normal month for finance.
-I’m going to be 10 days in the U.S. for work.
+I am going to be 10 days in the U.S. for work.
 But everything will be paid by Pied Piper.
-Since this month has been so bad, we’ll be extra careful next month.
+Since this month has been so bad, we will be extra careful next month.
 I want our finance to go back to something before we spend any more.
 That means we are delaying once again some of the planned expenses.
 We are starting to plan our trip to China for Chinese new year.
-But it’s not sure we are going to pay the plane next month, unless we find some good flights.
+But it is not sure we are going to pay the plane next month, unless we find some good flights.
 And we are going to need to pay for the car repair.